thebenhurley/thebenhurley.github.io/README.md

 # Personal Website
-This website [link to benthetechguy.com](https://www.benthetechguy.com) was constructed using the Creative template from Bootstrap.
+My website [benthetechguy.com](http://www.benthetechguy.com) was constructed using the Creative template from Bootstrap.
 Info from Start Bootstrap can be found below.

 Custom changes to the site that deviate from the original template were made by me.
 I am using this as project as a refresher for front-end static web design and to add a convenient method for friends and companies to access my resume, github, and social media links.